CyrilDoce/Project-Data-analyst/README.md

 # user_name , user_id and review_id
 These columns are slightly complicated as there are multiple user_names, user_id and review_id values within their respective row.
 As a result this isn't a normalised data set that can be used for later querying within SQL, therefore I have to split the rows within the user_name, user_id and review_id as separate values, performing a data transformation using Power query.
-To do this I will need to create a separate file named "Data transformation - Power query.xlsx" to ensure that the data transformation wont affect the other rows.
+To do this I will need to create a copy of the cleaned data named "Data transformation - Power query.xlsx" to ensure that the data transformation wont affect the other rows.

 # Data transformation using Power query (see Data transformation - Power query.xlsx):